Bruges Group (United Kingdom): 1993–present

 In 1993, Dr Martin Holmes (University of Oxford) and Dr Brian Hindley (London School of Economics) became co-chairmen of the Bruges Group.
 Jonathan Collett became campaign director in 1993 and held the role until 2001.
 During that time, the Bruges Group became the most influential eurosceptic group, holding regular meetings and regularly publishing working papers.
 The Rt.
 Hon.
 Lord Lamont of Lerwick, Chancellor of the Exchequer 1990–1993, remarked that the Bruges Group maintains 'a vital influence on the European debate and I hope others will support it enthusiastically.'
 The Rt.
 Hon.
 John Redwood MP also remarked that the Bruges Group 'has set out many important points in the debate about the way Europe is careering towards a superstate and the way in which Britain needs a different and better relationship with our European partners.'

 Its first annual conference was held in 1994 at King's College and has been held there ever since.
 The Bruges Group played a leading role in stopping the United Kingdom from entering the Eurozone.
 Martin Holmes' publication of The Conservative Party and Europe had a strong influence on William Hague.
 Since then, the annual conference has been held in London and has greatly impacted intellectual debates over Britain's membership in the European Union.

 Dr Martin Holmes continued as co-chairman until 2001.
 Dr Brian Hindley carried on as co-chairman for a few more years and published a number of papers for the Bruges Group.

 Another pivotal moment for the Bruges Group came in 2008 at the twentieth anniversary dinner in London.
-There, Margaret Thatcher and other notable MPs, such as the Rt Hon.
-Sir Peter Tapsell MP, Father of the House of Commons; the Rt Hon.
-Owen Paterson MP, Secretary of State for the Environment; the Rt Hon.
-Theresa Villiers MP, Secretary of State for Northern Ireland; and the Rt Hon.
-John Redwood MP, held talks over Britain's relationship with the EU.
+There, Margaret Thatcher and other notable MPs, such as the Sir Peter Tapsell MP, Father of the House of Commons; the Owen Paterson MP, Secretary of State for the Environment; the Theresa Villiers MP, Secretary of State for Northern Ireland; and the John Redwood MP, held talks over Britain's relationship with the EU.
 From that point onwards, the Bruges Group heavily influenced the policies of the Conservative Party.

-In 2013, then-leader of the United Kingdom Independence Party (UKIP) Nigel Farage planned to address a Tory party conference in Manchester that was organized by the Bruges Group.
+In 2013, then-leader of the UK Independence Party (UKIP) Nigel Farage planned to address a Tory party conference in Manchester that was organized by the Bruges Group.

 In 2021, the DUP's former Deputy Leader Nigel Dodds, Sir Bernard Jenkin MP, and James Webber of Shearman & Sterling, addressed the Bruges Group in a Waterloo Day webinar on 'The Future of the Union', on the issues of the Northern Ireland Protocol and how the Johnson government should renegotiate on the status of Northern Ireland.